 The Black-Scholes Model

-For European-style options that are only exercisable at expiration, this approach is frequently used.
+For European-style options that are exercisable only at expiration, this approach is commonly used.
 The following variables are included in the formula:

 - Current stock price (S)